Louise Sneed Hill: Early years

-Louise Sneed was born in Townsville, North Carolina at about the start of the American Civil War.
+Louise Sneed was born in Townsville, North Carolina, at about the start of the American Civil War.
 Her parents were William Morgan Sneed and Louise (Bethell) Sneed.
 Her mother died July 11, 1862, 11 days after giving birth to Louise.
 The Sneeds had a total of six children, two males were serving in the American Civil War at the time of her death.
 She was educated in New York City at St. Mary's School on 46th Street.
 It was an Episcopal boarding and day school offering primary, preparatory, and collegiate education for young ladies.
 It also provided preparation for foreign travel.
 Her father died December 10, 1891, near Townsville.
 After both of her parents had died, she went to live with an older sister in Memphis, Tennessee.
 In 1893, she came to Denver to visit cousins at Bethell mansion on Capitol Hill, where she met Crawford Hill, the son of Senator Nathaniel P. Hill.

 Marriage and children

-Crawford and Louise were married in Memphis in 1895.
+Crawford and Louise were married in Memphis at Calvary Episcopal Church on January 15, 1895.
 Sensing that her daughter-in-law was making a power play, Alice Hale Hill said that she was "sick over Crawford's marriage".